You may already know how I feel about cutesy recipe titles.

 Instructions

-- Preheat oven to 350 degrees F and grease a mini muffin pan.
+- Preheat oven to 350 degrees F and spray a mini muffin pan with non-stick spray (if using a non-stick pan, you can get away without spraying).

-- With a mixer, cream together butter, peanut butter and sugars.
-Beat in egg.
+- With an electric mixer, cream together butter, peanut butter and sugars.
+Beat in egg until combined.

-- Drop teaspoons of dough into mini muffin pans (or you can use regular pans and just make them twice as big!).
+- Drop about 1 tablespoon of dough into mini muffin pans (or you can use regular pans and just make them twice as big!) — I get roughly 36.

-- Bake for 9-10 minutes until the center is set.
+- Bake for 12-14 minutes until the center is set and not gooey.
 Remove from the oven and use a small, round object to make an indent in the center while still warm (I used the back of a 1 tbsp cookie scoop, and it worked wonderfully!).

-- In a medium pot, combine chocolate chips and condensed milk over medium-low heat and stir until melted and smooth.
-Fill cookie shells and set aside to set for about 20-30 minutes.
+- In a medium saucepan, combine chocolate chips and condensed milk over medium-low heat and stir until melted and smooth (you can also do this on high in the microwave in 30 second intervals).

-- These store perfectly at room temperature for a couple days, or in the refrigerator or freezer!
+- These store perfectly at room temperature for a couple days, or in the freezer for up to 3 months.

 Notes